d3fend/d3fend-ontology/extensions/ocsf/readme.md

 ## Bugs

+* Fixed in this version by ordering of steps:
-* Generating multiples of the same restriction -- should this be filtered with another query?
+  Generating multiples of the same restriction
+  -- should this be filtered with another query?

 ``` turtle
 rdfs:subClassOf      [ rdf:type            owl:Restriction;